Gaming12846/TrollPlus/README.md

 - trollplus.blocklist.add - Operators - Allow the use of the '/trollplus blocklist add' subcommand
 - trollplus.blocklist.remove - Operators - Allow the use of the '/trollplus blocklist remove' subcommand
 - trollplus.troll - Operators - Allow the use of the '/trollplus troll' subcommand
+- trollplus.bows - Operators - Allow the use of the '/trollplus bows' subcommand

 ## Note